Starting a Wyoming LLC

-A Wyoming LLC – Limited Liability Company – is a legal structure created to protect your personal assets in the event your business is sued.
+A Wyoming LLC (Limited Liability Company) is a business entity created to protect your personal assets in the event your business is sued.
 Your personal assets include anything you own in your name, like your home, vehicles, and any bank or retirement accounts.

-You can form an LLC in Wyoming to operate a business, or you can form an LLC to purchase and hold assets, such as real estate, vehicles, boats, or aircraft.
+You can form a Wyoming LLC to operate a business, or you can form an LLC to purchase and hold assets, such as real estate, vehicles, boats, or aircraft.

 1. Wyoming LLC Name

-• Before filing a Wyoming LLC with the Secretary of State, you need to make sure that your desired LLC name is available to use by searching the state’s database.
+Before filing a Wyoming LLC with the Secretary of State, you need to make sure that your desired Wyoming LLC name is available to use by searching the state’s database.

-• LLC Designator: As per Wyoming law – section 17-29-108 – your LLC name must end with a proper designator.
+As per Wyoming law Section 17-29-108, your LLC name must end with a proper designator.
 Wyoming allows for the following designators:

 - Limited Company